What She Can Do

 “That it’s none of their business.
 But to you, I’ll always be Nephrit.”

-Nephrit closed the door behind him.
-"This will cause trouble," he whispered to the empty hallway, leaning briefly against the cold stone wall to calm his soul, then hurried off through the half-darkness and crimson drapes.
+Nephrit pulled the door shut behind him.
+“This will cause trouble,” he whispered in the empty hallway.
+He leaned briefly against the cold stone wall to steady his soul, then strode off in the dimness, between the crimson drapes.

 Aghata was waiting in the dining room.
 She handed a crystal goblet filled with wine to the troubled man, who drank it in one gulp and immediately refilled it.